xiaoyeye/TFvelo/README.md

 # TFvelo

+This is the code of TFvelo:gene regulation inspired RNA velocity estimation.
-This is the code of TFvelo, which is developed based on the implementation of scVelo.
+Due to the wide usage of scvelo and its clean, well-organized codes, we develop TFvelo based on the framework of scvelo.
+In TFvelo, the gene regulatory relationship is taken into consideration for modeling the time derivetive of RNA abundance, which allows a more accurate phase portrait fitting for each gene.

 ![Image text](https://github.com/xiaoyeye/TFvelo/blob/main/figures/demo.png)

-TFvelo_run_demo.py provides the code for runing TFvelo, and TFvelo_analysis_demo.py is for results visualization.
-These code can be directly downloaded for usage.
+TFvelo_run_demo.py provides the demo for runing TFvelo, and TFvelo_analysis_demo.py is for results visualization.
+The package code can be directly downloaded for usage.

-Environment:
+## Environment:
 ```
 conda create -n TFvelo_env python=3.8.12
 conda activate TFvelo_env